ZivSimchoni/Zwiki/docs/Wiki/Programming.md

     -   [Real Python](https://realpython.com) - Python Tutorials, guides and tricks.
     -   [Python Cheat Sheets](https://www.pythoncheatsheet.org) - A collection of Python code snippets and examples.
 -   [Ruby](https://www.ruby-lang.org/en) - A dynamic, open source programming language with a focus on simplicity and productivity.
+-   [Rust](https://www.rust-lang.org) - Rust is a multi-paradigm programming language focused on performance and safety, especially safe concurrency.
+    -   [Rust by Example](https://doc.rust-lang.org/stable/rust-by-example) - Rust by Example (RBE) is a collection of runnable examples that illustrate various Rust concepts and standard libraries.

 ## JSON